bradintheusa/avatar_glow_plus/README.md

-This fork allows the glow to overflow.
+This fork allows the glow to overflow. this is jut a temp until the original is updated